FOREX-Dollar dips on U.S. bond yields, Thanksgiving hangover

 By Patrick Graham

-LONDON, Nov 25 (Reuters) - The dollar retreated against its major peers on Friday, a pullback in U.S. bond yields spurring some profit-taking as the world's main currency headed for its best run in almost two years.
+LONDON, Nov 25 (Reuters) - The dollar retreated against its major currency peers on Friday, a pullback in U.S. bond yields spurring some profit-taking as it headed for its best run in almost two years.

 Expectations of rises in U.S. inflation and interest rates have driven the greenback to a more than 6 percent gain over October and November, its strongest showing over a similar period since early 2015.